 A Visit to an Elephant Orphanage

-Thanks to the delay in our arrival, we missed the morning bottle feeding of the baby elephants but arrived just in time to see the elephants enjoying their late-morning trip down to the river.
+Thanks to the delay in our arrival, we miss the morning bottle feeding of the baby elephants.
+But we do arrive just in time to see the elephants enjoying their late-morning trip down to the river.

 The Royal City of Kandy